Parody Contest!

 The Four Questions in Wikipedia Version:

-The following paragraph may contain original research and should either have citations added or be removed:
+At the Seder, the youngest child asks the following: [citation needed]The following paragraph may contain original research and should either have citations added or be removed:

 Why is this night different from all other nights of the year?